In addition to regular financial aid, Bread Loaf offers a limited number of fellowships and scholarships that are made possible by special funding.

 Ahawayet Fellowship for Teachers and Writers of Indigenous Traditions

-The Ahawayet Fellowship for the Middlebury Bread Loaf School of English was established in April 2017 to provide a full fellowship for teachers and writers committed to the study and celebration of the Indigenous traditions of the Northeastern United States.
+The Ahawayet Fellowship for the Middlebury Bread Loaf School of English was established to provide a fellowship for teachers and writers committed to the study and celebration of the Indigenous traditions of the Northeastern United States.
 To be eligible for the Ahawayet Fellowship, applicants must be engaged in the study and expression of Indigenous traditions.
 Preference will be given to teachers and writers of Northeastern (Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, and Pennsylvania) Indigenous traditions, but applications from writers and teachers of Indigenous traditions from any region of the United States are welcome.
 Please read the full Ahawayet Fellowship description for details.

 Oxford Campus Awards